Afealete/ELIFLIX/README.md

-# ELIFLIX - A Contewnt Based Movie Recommendation System
+# ELIFLIX - A Content Based Movie Recommendation System

 A powerful movie recommendation engine that uses content-based filtering with machine learning to suggest movies based on genres, keywords, cast, and directors.